dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/index.md

 ## Getting Started with DBR .NET Edition

-The best way to start with the Dynamsoft Barcode Reader .NET Edition, is following the [`User Guide`]({{ site.dbr_dotnet}}user-guide.html) to build your first barcode reading application.
+If you are new to Dynamsoft Barcode Reader .NET Edition, follow the [`User Guide`]({{ site.dbr_dotnet}}user-guide.html) to build your first barcode reading application.
 Please note that the system requirements is as below:

 ### System Requirements